 Several Birds of Conservation Concern and state-listed endangered, threatened, and special-concern species could occur in the study area, including the bald eagle, black-crowned night-heron, cattle egret, glossy ibis, least tern, little blue heron, osprey, peregrine falcon, snowy egret, tricolored heron, and yellow-crowned night-heron (Table 3.11-4).
-The Proposed Project would involve construction within and adjacent areas adjacent to habitat suitable for threatened or endangered wildlife.
+The Proposed Action would involve construction in areas adjacent to special-status species habitat.
 Impacts would depend on the species' population size and type of activity.
-This is primarily a concern for construction activities within the vicinity of waters and wetlands, where the vast majority of habitat suitable for threatened or endangered species is found in the study area.
+This is primarily a concern for construction activities within the vicinity of waters and wetlands, where the vast majority of habitat suitable for special-status species is found in the study area.
 One exception is the checkered white (Pontia protodice), a butterfly that is found in a wide variety of sites including dry weedy areas, vacant lots, fields, pastures, sandy areas, railroad beds and roads.
 In the past, checkered white butterflies have been observed at EWR, along the Peripheral Ditch near the NB-HCE.
 Portions of the airfield and Port Newark have been classified as suitable habitat for the butterflies (NJDEP 2017).
 However, ecologists performing surveys of the study area did not find suitable habitat for the checkered white, which typically occurs in open areas such as savannas, old fields, vacant lots, power line rights-of-way, and along forest edges.
 Also, construction would be performed outside of the checkered white butterfly habitat.
-Therefore, the Proposed Project would not be expected to have any effect on the checkered white butterfly.
+Therefore, the Proposed Action would not be expected to have any effect on the checkered white butterfly.